-The Importance and Benefits of Participating in Alzheimer’s Disease Clinical Trials:
+The Importance and Benefits of Participating in Alzheimer’s Disease and other Memory Disorders Clinical Trials:

 Once research medications are designed, developed and studied in the preclinical laboratory, they are then ready to advance to clinical trials in people, first in healthy volunteers and later in patients with Alzheimer’s disease for the purposes of determining if the medications are safe and effective.
 Clinical trials are required by the FDA (Food and Drug Administration) and involve patient volunteers, who will be assigned various doses of a research medication or a placebo (inactive “sugar pill”) in a “blinded” fashion, such that neither the patient nor the doctor know what treatment the patient is on until the study is completed.
 Research studies are critical to the development of new treatments for Alzheimer’s disease.

 Clinical trial research cannot proceed without the participation of patients along with their caregivers and family members.
 While scientists may develop potential new therapies in the laboratory, the only way to clarify their effectiveness and their safety is through the use of clinical trials.
 While participation in clinical trials is a significant donation on the part of the patient and their families from the perspective of time and involvement, they have the satisfaction of knowing they are contributing to an important undertaking.
 This participation may lead to a better understanding of the condition of Alzheimer’s disease; it may lead to further treatments which might benefit them, as well as future generations.
 Patients tell us they feel more fulfilled knowing they are contributing to the advancement of treatments for Alzheimer’s disease.
 In fact, more and more people in the general public are becoming aware of the importance of research trials and participation has been rising significantly in recent years.